Adekolaau/Polished-data-hub/Bellabeat/Bellabeat .md

 ### sleepDay_merged Dataset

-I used the clean_names function to ensure consistency in the dataset, then i converted the ‘sleep_day’ column to POSIXct datatype instead of character datatype.
+I used the `clean_names` function to ensure consistency in the dataset, then I converted the ‘sleep_day’ column to POSIXct datatype instead of character datatype.

-The “sleep_day” column only contains the date part without any specific time information, so it has been interpreted as (00:00:00 AM (midnight)) by default.
-Since the “sleep_day” column only contains date information without any specific time, it will be appropriate to convert it to date datatype.
+The “sleep_day” column only contains the date part without any specific time information, so it has been interpreted as 00:00:00 AM (midnight) by default.
+Since the “sleep_day” column only contains date information without any specific time, it is appropriate to convert it to date datatype.

 ``` r
 sleep_day <- sleep_day %>%